codynhanpham/jp-to-en-ocr/README.md

 >*If you don't have an NVIDIA GPU, you can skip this step.* Later on, the script will use the CPU version of PyTorch.

-In any case, the PyTorch installation command should look like this:
+In any case, the PyTorch installation command should look something like this:
 ```bash
 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu117
 ```